LukeTheHecker/octopus/issues_and_features.md

 * Add basic recording parameters as text on the UI:
 1000Hz - 32 Channels -

-## F3: Folder structure
-Separate code repository from general files like you do for a python package.

 # Qualitiy Assurance
 ## QA1: